bhwarren/pm/README.md

 pm
 ==

-Wrapper for many package managers, with a simple interface
+Wrapper for many package managers, with a simple syntax

 ----- v0.8 --------